RhetTbull/osxphotos/README.md

 This package will install a command line utility called `osxphotos` that allows you to query the Photos database.
 Alternatively, you can also run the command line utility like this: `python3 -m osxphotos`

-After installing per instructions above, you should be able to run `osxphotos` on the command line:

 ```
 > osxphotos